telerik/reporting-docs/knowledge-base/how-to-refer-telerik-reporting-assemblies-in-version-control-repository-with-limited-number-of-licenses.md

 1. If you need to refer Telerik Reporting assemblies from a NuGet package, you may :

+	- Use the approach explained in the blog post [Azure DevOps and Telerik NuGet Packages](https://www.telerik.com/blogs/azure-devops-and-telerik-nuget-packages).
+The licensed user will need to enter their Telerik credentials into the other developer's Visual Studio prompt.
+The credentials would be stored in the Windows Credential Manager.

 	- Share the credentials for the Telerik NuGet private feed with the other team members.

 	- Download the NuGet packages locally and refer them from a local feed accessible by team members.